cfw-guide/ios.cfw.guide/_pages/en_US/updating/futurerestore.md

 ---
-title: "Restoring with blobs using FutureRestore"
+title: "Restoring with blobs using Futurerestore"
 permalink: /futurerestore
 redirect_from:
   - /future-restore
   - /restoring-to-14-3
   - /fr
-excerpt: Guide to using FutureRestore to restore your device
+excerpt: Guide to using Futurerestore to restore your device
 sidebar:
   nav: sidebar
 ---